 Lisa Aytoun performed at the 2009 MOBO Awards Ceremony during her final year at DFA.
 She has been dancing around the UK at various festivals and events for singer Scarlette Fever and her gymnastics team was selected to represent Scotland at the 2010 European championships in Sweden.
 In 2011 Lisa won a contract with Octopus Entertainment in Mumbai, India which included performing in Bollywood films, music videos, adverts & theatre shows.
-In 2013 she performed in the Sunshine on Leith film and performed in ten times a week in a new show called Clockwork which toured the UK .
+In 2013 she performed in the Sunshine on Leith film and performed in ten times a week in a new show called Clockwork which toured the UK.
 When in Scotland she teaches dance and coaches gymnastics.
 Read Lisa’s feature interview about her career so far in the Daily Record… Watch Lisa perform an aerial hoop in Dubai in 2016.

-Following graduation, Emma Smith secured a position in the Robbie Williams Tribute Show on a Balearic Islands Cruise with Main Feature Productions and was one of only three singer/dancers in the production.
+Following graduation, Emma Smith secured a position in the Robbie Williams Tribute Show on a Balearic Islands Cruise with Main Feature Productions and was one of only three singers/dancers in the production.
 She is now the Dance Support Officer for SkyeDance, which is the resident dance company of Aros Arts Centre in Portree.
-SkyeDance are a registered charity who deliver a diverse range of dance classes to remote communities in Syke and Lochalsh.
+SkyeDance is a registered charity that deliver a diverse range of dance classes to remote communities in Syke and Lochalsh.
 They also have a youth company and are involved in national dance projects.
 Emma is making dance more accessible to people with a disability, creating & performing with Indepen-Dance 4 (IND4).
 Read more about Emma’s journey here.

-Following graduation Gemma Lawson and Rebecca Stenhouse toured China in Best of Musicals.
+Following graduation, Gemma Lawson and Rebecca Stenhouse toured China in Best of Musicals.
 Gemma has been working on P&O cruise ships since 2011 and Rebecca is a performer with Universal Studios in Japan.

 Klair Smith auditioned for Disneyland Paris immediately after graduating and won her first contract.
 She loves Paris and working at Disneyland so much, she has worked there ever since!
-She does occasionally come ‘home’ to Scotland to visit family and she’ll often pop in to Dance For All to say hello and catch-up.
-She says her time at DFA was “the best three years of my life!”
+She does occasionally come ‘home’ to Scotland to visit family and she’ll often pop into Dance For All to say hello and catch-up.
+She says her time at DFA was “the best years of my life!”
 Read more student testimonials.